 A Stucco House

 We owned a stucco townhouse for 4 years before we decided to move.
 We listed our house around September 2015 and accepted a full price offer around November.
 We went under contract and he had the inspection.
 This was the first step to a very painful journey.
 The inspector had a FLIR infrared camera that is useful in detecting moisture behind walls.
 He noted that he saw moisture behind the stucco and recommended that the buyer have a stucco inspection.

 A Stucco Inspection

 Here is what happens in a stucco inspection:

 - An inspector comes out and visually looks at the property for various signs of damage on the exterior.
-Things like stains on the surface, small cracks in the stucco, or pieces of wood debris on the ground.
+Things like stains on the surface, small cracks in the stucco, or pieces of wood debris on the ground

 - Then they drill 1/8” holes in many different places throughout the stucco and feel how much resistance they get from the wood underneath.